nimbly/ActiveResource/README.md

 ## Response
 Although ActiveResource comes with a basic Response class (that simply JSON decodes the response body), each and every API responds with its own unique payload and encoding and it is recommended you provide your own custom response class that extends `\ActiveResource\ResponseAbstract`.
+See Connection option `responseClass`.

 ### Required method implementation
-`parse` Accepts the raw payload contents from the response.
+`decode` Accepts the raw payload contents from the response.
 Should return an array or \StdClass object representing the data.
 See Expected Data Format for more details.

 `isSuccessful` Should return a boolean indicating whether the request was successful or not.
 Some APIs